KernFerm/network-info/README.md

 # Network Information Batch Script OR RUN THE .EXE OF Network Information

+This is a simple batch script for Windows that displays all current TCP/IP network configuration values and refreshes Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) settings.

+# YOU CAN USE THE .EXE TO RUN THIS APPLICATION

 # CLICK THE GREEN BUTTON UPPER RIGHT CORNER DOWNLOAD ZIPFILE

-This is a simple batch script for Windows that displays all current TCP/IP network configuration values and refreshes Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) settings.

 ## Usage